 Almost a year later on February 20, 1962, the first American to orbit the Earth was astronaut John Glenn, on the Friendship 7 spacecraft.

 With America feeling somewhat self-conscious about being behind the Soviet Union in the Space Race, President Kennedy went to congress in 1961, and made it public that he wanted America to be the first country to put a man on the moon.
 After much backing, the Apollo Moon program was announced.

 The Space Race was not a long period of accomplishments.
-The Soviet Union and the USA had plenty of failures, including crashes and explosions, resulting in the death of several astronauts.
+The Soviet Union and the USA had plenty of failures, including crashes and explosions, resulting in the death of several space pilots.

 After many years of test flights and experiments, America launched their spacecraft Apollo 11, into space on July 16, 1969.
 The crew included astronauts, Neil Armstrong, Buzz Aldrin and Michael Collins.